PowerShellOrg/tug/README.md

   * a simple, strictly file-based implementation that stores all DSC assets in a configurable folder structure
   * current state - works but **not** yet bundled up into an easily usable form
+  * the relatively simple design and implementation details make this a good example of how to *wire up* a custom DSC server using the components provided by Tug for anyone who would like to build their own

 * **EFCore**:
   * builds on the **Basic** implementation but adds an EF Core back-end to store